Get a taste of the PNG diversity on our 10-day PNG Adventure Tour

 Port Moresby – Mt.
 Hagen – Goroka – Port Moresby – Rabaul – Port Moresby

 Welcome to Papua New Guinea – The Land of the Unexpected.
 You will be met by your tour leader at Jackson’s Airport before departing Port Moresby on your flight to Mount Hagen.
-Our local guide will meet us upon arrival.
+After a short flight we touch down in Mount Hagen and will be met by our local guide.
 Mt.
 Hagen is the second largest city in PNG and provides a cultural immersion into the Highlands lifestyle of the local people.
 We transfer to a beautiful lodge at the foot of Mount Hagen (3800m) – the 3rd highest peak of Papua New Guinea and an extinct volcano, our home for the next 3 nights.
 Magic Mountain Lodge is about a 20 – 30-minute hike from the main road.
 The road is too steep for buses hence porters or a small support vehicle will help carry your bags up to the Lodge.
 Magic Mountain Nature Lodge consists of a row of stand-alone bungalows with ensuite bathrooms, and a common dining room, situated in a large garden of native plants especially coloured orchids, lichens, mosses and fungi that grow well at this high altitude.
 If time allows we take a drive to look for the rare Bird of Paradise, a symbolic bird in Papua New Guinea that is featured on the country’s flag.

 Heavy mist envelops the mountain at about 17:00 hours every day and the temperature drops rapidly, so it is a good idea to settle quickly into your bungalows on arrival.
 The Lodge is connected to the town electricity grid and there is a back-up generator.
 Not far from the Lodge, the summit of Magic Mountain is a round-shaped peak which appears to look the same no matter from which angle you look at it, thus the name “magic”.
 Due to the altitude (2500m) the temperature drops quite quickly after dusk and it can get cold.
 (D)

-Note: Our accommodation is located remotely.
+Note: Our accommodation is very remote.
 We recommend purchasing alcohol (spirits) duty free upon arrival.
 Beer is available in local shops in Mt.
 Hagen Town.
 Snacks, water and soft drinks can be purchased at the local supermarket in Mt.
 Hagen Town.
 Your guide will make sure the group has opportunities to buy any necessary items.

 Wake up early.
 Enjoy breakfast sitting on a big terrace overlooking the valley below Mount Hagen, surrounded by high-altitude moss forest.
 After breakfast we take a drive-around tour of Mt Hagen area by private-hire bus or open-back passenger truck stopping at places of interest including the main market – the biggest and liveliest market in PNG and an experience not to be forgotten.
 We travel out of Mt.
 Hagen to witness a performance by the Skeleton Boys, their bodies painted with charcoal and white clay, doing a Spirit Dance.
 After the dance the village leader will explain the story behind the performance.
 We continue to Paiya village, a typical Highlands village.
 Visit the Men’s House and the skull house where the bones of ancestors are kept.
 Meet the village chief and his 3 wives and take a tour of the village before sitting down to a local style “mumu”.
 Meat and vegetables have been wrapped in leaves and cooked in a pit under hot stones and you will see the parcels of cooked food removed from the earth “oven” and opened before your eyes.
 After lunch the village people will take you for a walk through their gardens and show you how they cultivate the vegetables that they eat every day.
 Before departing witness a traditional sing sing – traditional presentation of song, dance and dress, performed by some of the ladies from the village.
 If time allows visit the local school for a game of football, volleyball or rugby with the kids – a warm experience and possibly one of the highlights of your trip!
 Return to Magic Mountain Lodge, dinner and free time to rest.
 (B,L,D)